-It is very interesting, therefore, to note that no matter how many great thinkers have taught and written on this concept, just as many philosophical schools have rejected the concept.
-This division between those who recognize the One and emphasize simplicity and those who reject the concept and stress the importance of many details is exemplified in the vision of the Chinese philosopher Dogen (1200-1253 CE) and the school of thought known as Neo-Confucianism (c.
+It is very interesting, therefore, to note that no matter how many great thinkers have taught and written on this concept, just as many philosophical schools have rejected it.
+This division between those who recognize the One and emphasize simplicity and those who reject the concept and stress the importance of many details is exemplified in the vision of the Japanese philosopher Dogen (1200-1253 CE) and the school of thought known as Neo-Confucianism which developed in China (c.
 618-907 CE, during the Tang Dynasty).
-Dogen was a Buddhist and Zen Master whose simplicity of life and thought contrasts sharply with that of the Chinese Confucian and literary giant Han Yu (768-824 CE) who rejected Buddhism as a disruptive influence.
+Dogen lived and studied in China for five years and was a Buddhist and Zen Master whose simplicity of life and thought contrasts sharply with that of the Chinese Confucian and literary giant Han Yu (768-824 CE) who rejected Buddhism as a disruptive influence.
 Neo-Confucian thought emphasizes the importance of 'patterns' which one must recognize in order to live correctly.
 Dogen's view encourages people to first recognize the essential oneness of all in order to see clearly that the only 'pattern' in the universe is that there is no pattern.

 Dogen's views can be encapsulated in his concept of the "one bright pearl".
 The one bright pearl in Dogen's philosophy refers to the wholeness of the universe.
 There is no need to pry into the "mysteries" of the universe in order to understand it.
 A human being exists simply to bear witness to the one bright pearl which is the universe because that human being is also that very one bright pearl.
 All is one and there is no differentiation between the observer and the observed, between the participant and that which is participated in.

 Identities & change